w3c/geolocation/README.md

 ### `navigator.geolocation.watchPosition()` method

 Request the ability to watch user's current location.
-If the user allows it, you will get back continuos updates of the user's position.
+If the user allows it, you will get back continuous updates of the user's position.

 ```JS
 const watchId = navigator.geolocation.watchPosition(position => {